jburnhams/quake2/quake2ts/docs/section-1-asset-loading.md

 - Model animation data should be preprocessed into a format that's efficient for GPU skinning (if implementing GPU-based animation)
 - Consider Web Workers for heavy parsing tasks (BSP, large model files)
 - Texture and audio formats should be converted to WebGL/WebAudio-friendly formats during load
+- PAK ingestion defaults to non-fatal validation; mismatches are reported while later PAKs continue mounting, and persisted PAK indexes remove all checksum variants for the same filename when cleared